Philosophy Curriculum

 virtues

 Just as strategies are the ways we try to meet needs, virtues can be viewed as the ways we strive for values.
 Although two people may hold the same values, each may have slightly different ways of achieving them.
 Some may value compromise over integrity, instead of realizing that we don’t have to sacrifice the need for consistency or integrity in order to meet needs for understanding, mutuality, and belongingness.
 Obviously, a person can espouse the beneficial nature of a value and decide not to practice it consistently.
-This is where the need for congruence arises, fostering alignment between what we profess and what we do.
+This is where the need for congruence arises, with which we can foster alignment between what we profess and what we do.

 volition